RetiefLouw/flutter_speech/flutter_examples/vad/README.md

 In the command palette enter `Flutter: Select device` and choose your android device.

-From the `main.dart` run the debug play button.
+From `main.dart` run the debug play button.